kevhwa/security_1/hw2/README.txt

 Directions:

+0. Since this is a bash script that relies on absolute paths, please unpack this file inside the following directory

+/home/mushu/security_1/hw2

-1. There is 1 script [---].
-Please run chmod +x on this file and run it.
+1. There is a script makeExec.sh.
+If the scripts are not executable when you unpack them, please run chmod +x on this file and run it.
 This will then make all the other bash scripts executable so you only have to do the chmod command once.

-2. run make.
-This will make all the certificates along with a clientlog.txt and serverlog.txt that will hold the outputs (including the transferred files and error messages)
+2. run make.sh (./make.sh).
+This will make all the certificates along with a clientlog.txt and serverlog.txt that will hold the outputs (including the transferred file content and error messages).

 3. On one window (server window), please run default_server.
 On the other (client window), please run client_defaultServerTest.
 This is a bash script that